Public space, active design, and transportation

 This story was recently updated with new data.
 Every year in NYC between 2017 and 2019 (The most recent data available.
 See all recorded years of health impacts data here), fine particulate matter pollution from motor …

-On March 20, 2020, New York State announced the COVID-19 shutdown, officially known as NY Pause.
-In NYC, it lasted until June 8, 2020.
-With stay-at-home orders in NY and other states, New York City’s air quality changed …
+Since we published this data story, some data in it have been updated.
+Get updated data on: Air quality On March 20, 2020, New York State announced the COVID-19 shutdown, officially known as NY Pause.
+In NYC, it lasted until …

 PM2.5—or fine particulate matter—are tiny particles that pollute the air and result from everyday urban activities like driving.
 PM2.5 can be solid or liquid in form when it is airborne.
 PM2.5 is the most harmful air …